Mother, child lucky to be alive after someone shot at their car in south Toledo

 Around 11:30 p.m., police got a call that someone had been shot at the McDonald's on Broadway and South.

-Police found a woman and her small child outside of the car when they arrived at the scene.
+Police found 36-year-old Emilou Owens and her small child outside of the car when they arrived at the scene.

 The woman had blood on her from getting cut by shattered glass after someone shot out her driver's side window and tire.
+She was treated at the scene.
 The child was not hurt, but was physically shaken up.

 Police say the actual shooting happened in the 200 block of Western Ave. as the woman was driving.
 She drove to the McDonald's a few blocks away to get help.

-The woman is from Findlay and just bout a house in Toledo that she hasn't even moved into yet.
+The woman is from Findlay and just bought a house in Toledo that she hasn't even moved into yet.